Buying a Home in a New York City New Development Vs. Old: Which is Better?

 As a real estate agent representing either the seller or buyer, I am very careful not to promise that their views will remain in place unless the apartment faces an interior courtyard, is across from a Bridge or other public utility, or is directly alongside a body of water."

-For those considering buying their unit as a rental property, note that many new-development offering plans prohibit an owner from renting out his or her apartment for at least a year after closing.
+For those considering buying their unit as a rental property, note that many new-development offering plans prohibit an owner from renting out their apartment for at least a year after closing.

 Also, note that building amenities may not be available once you've closed and moved in.

-Legally, sponsors have up to one year from the date of the development’s first closing to complete all the building’s amenities.
+Legally, sponsors have up to one year from the development's first closing date to complete all the building's amenities.

-There are lots of “in-the-know” aspects to navigating new-development purchases, including that some developers sell to family and friends before opening up purchases to the public.
+There are many "in-the-know" aspects to navigating new-development purchases, including that some developers sell to family and friends before opening up assets to the public.

-Someone connected to the developer could help you to land such a plum, first-mover opportunity.
+Someone connected to the developer could help you land a plum, first-mover opportunity.

-Here, Zolan also chimed in, "Having a buyer's agent when purchasing new construction can be very helpful and as advantageous as it is when buying a resale unit—especially if the agent has experience in new development.
+Zolan also said, "Having a buyer's agent when purchasing new construction can be very helpful and as advantageous as it is when buying a resale unit—especially if the agent has experience in new development.

-There are different questions to ask, so it's wonderful to have an agent aware of the uniqueness of new construction.
+There are different questions to ask, so it's lovely to have an agent aware of the uniqueness of new construction.

-They will be able to ask about special risks and considerations that are outlined in the Offering Plan, concessions that may be available to their buyers, and what closing costs are expected to be paid by the purchaser, (e.g., is there a super's unit that the purchaser will be helping to pay for?).
+They will be able to ask about unique risks and considerations that are outlined in the Offering Plan, concessions that may be available to their buyers, and what closing costs are expected to be paid by the purchaser (e.g., is there a super's unit that the purchaser will be helping to pay for?).

-They will also be able to advise their clients about construction delays which almost ALWAYS occur, what the deposit structure will be, or ask about how the building will be completed (top to bottom or bottom to top, and will they start closings on a few floors first, etc.?).
+They will also be able to advise their clients about construction delays, which almost ALWAYS occur, what the deposit structure will be, or ask about how the building will be completed (top to bottom or bottom to top, and whether they will start closings on a few floors first, etc.?).

-The buyer's agent can do research about the developers and advise their clients on their past buildings and their reputations.
+The buyer's agent can research the developers and advise their clients on their past buildings and reputations.
 It's always good for buyers to have their interests represented."

-While there is usually a higher overall price tag and more up-front costs, the advantage of purchasing a new-development property is a long game.
+While there is usually a higher overall price tag and more up-front costs, the advantage of purchasing a new-development property is that it is a long game.

 Under-construction units can quickly appreciate as they're about to wrap up construction and close.

-The tremendous long-term value of off-the-plan properties is undoubtedly a compelling one for the typical buyer, with the most compelling one being that it is a shiny move-in ready unit.
+The tremendous long-term value of off-the-plan properties is undoubtedly compelling for the typical buyer, with the most compelling being that it is a shiny move-in-ready unit.

 The excellent resale potential, based on quick rises in property value, gives off-the-plan condominiums fantastic investment potential.